nhardt/footnote/README.md

 - local file rename
 - local file deletes
 - Contact distribution upon update
+- sync log

 ### Big

 - replicate file deletes (probably can get by with a path, deleted timestamp)
+- "as if" view. browser your files as if you are a user you share with
+- drop drop sharing: in contact_view, ability to include/exclude files
+- share with groups
+- automated testing across supported platforms
+- scale testing (targeting 200 peers max)

 ## Under Consideration (how/if/when)